icy/fortune-vn/README.md

 ## Contributing

+**Important**: Never commit your changes for `fortune-vn`.
+This file should be stable and maintained by release engineer.

 1. Take a look at our [simple notes](data/README.md)
 1. Create a custom file under `data/`.
 For example, [data/ngoctrinh.txt](data/ngoctrinh.txt)
 1. Add quotes there.
 Use `%` between quotes.